libxsmm/libxsmm/README.md

 END IF
 ```

-In case of batched SMMs, it can be beneficial to supply "next locations" such that the operands of the next multiplication are prefetched ahead of time.
-The "prefetch strategy" is requested at dispatch-time.
-A [strategy](#prefetch-strategy) other than `LIBXSMM_PREFETCH_NONE` turns the signature of a JIT'ted kernel into a six-argument function (`a,b,c, pa,pb,pc` instead of `a,b,c`).
+In case of batched SMMs, it can be beneficial to supply "next locations" such that the upcoming operands are prefetched ahead of time.
+The "prefetch strategy" is requested at dispatch-time of a kernel.
+A [strategy](#prefetch-strategy) other than `LIBXSMM_PREFETCH_NONE` turns the signature of a JIT'ted kernel into a function with six-arguments (`a,b,c, pa,pb,pc` instead of `a,b,c`).
 To defer the decision about the strategy to a CPUID-based mechanism, one can choose `LIBXSMM_PREFETCH_AUTO`.

 ```C
 int prefetch = LIBXSMM_PREFETCH_AUTO;